AdrianKriger/osm_LoD1_3DCityModel/docs/docs/processing/wdid.md

 ### Solids

 Solid objects are walls and roof's stored as rectangular surfaces.
-In the CityJSON format these are seperate Building and TINRelief CityObjects and enabling spatial analyses and the structuring of objects.
+In the CityJSON format these are seperate Building and TINRelief CityObjects that enabling spatial analyses and the structuring of objects.